 The oil-rich country is also a major attraction for tourists from all over the world.
 In fact, the World Economic Forum’s Travel and Tourism Competitiveness Report ranked it as the 18th best in 2017.
 The main attractions of Norway are its bird-indented coastline, mountains, ski resorts, lakes and woods.
 Towns like Oslo, Alesund, Bergen, Stavanger, Trondheim and Tromso are also popular tourist destinations in Norway.

-Norway being a Schengen country, simply means that it’s visa automatically gives you an access to other 26 countries without being stopped at the border points.
+Norway being a Schengen country, simply means that it’s visa automatically gives you access to other 26 countries without being stopped at the border points.
 On this article, we are going to look at all the requirements one must meet before applying for a Norwegian Visa.
 We will highlight the types of Visas available for Kenyans, documents required, processing time and the charges.

 1.Norway Tourist Visa Requirements For Kenyan Citizens